MadCzarls/php-docker/README.md

 1. `Settings` -> `Languages & Frameworks` -> `PHP` -> `Quality Tools` -> `PHP_CodeSniffer` -> `Configuration`: three dots, add interpreter with `+` and validate paths.
 By default, there should be correct path mappings and paths already set to `/var/www/app/vendor/bin/phpcs` and `/var/www/app/vendor/bin/phpcbf`.
 1. `Settings` -> `Editor` -> `Inspections` -> `PHP` -> `Quality tools` -> tick `PHP_CodeSniffer validation` -> tick `Show sniff name` -> set coding standard to `Custom` -> three dots and type `/var/www/app/phpcs.xml` (path in container).

-### MySQL

-Open `Database` section on the right bar of IDE -> `Data Source` -> `MySQL` -> set host to `localhost`, port to `33306`, user to `app_user`, pass `app_pass` (defaults from docker-compose.yml.dist).

 ### PHPUnit

 1. Copy `phpunit.xml.dist` into `phpunit.xml`.
 1. Login into `mint_2.php` container and run `./bin/phpunit`.
 1. `Settings` -> `Languages & Frameworks` -> `PHP` -> `Test frameworks`.
 Click `+` and `PHPUnit by Remote Intepreter` -> pick interpreter.
 In `PHPUnit library` tick `Path to phpunit.phar` and type `bin/phpunit`.
 Click refresh icon.
 In `Test runner` section set `Default configuration file` to `phpunit.xml` and `Default bootstrap file` to `tests/bootstrap.php`.

-# Disclaimer

-Although there are present different files for `prod` and `dev` environments these are only stubs and this repo is not suitable to run on `prod` environment.
-The idea was to create as much integral, self-contained and flexible environment for `development` as possible and these files are here merely to easily mimic `prod` env and point out differences in configuration.

-# Blackfire [WIP]
-After starting containers blackfire-agent service is not started in main app.php container.
-In that case run:
-1. `docker exec -it app.php bash`
-1. `/etc/init.d/blackfire-agent restart`

-@TODO debug ^.

-Remember to install extension for Blackfire to your browser of choice.

-Test Blackfire integration, `prod` including; add flag to control Blackfire installation?